pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The second object oriented paradigm uses a model where a :py:class:`~pvlib.pvsystem.LocalizedPVSystem` represents a PV system at a particular place on the planet.
 This can be a useful paradigm if you're thinking about a power plant that already exists.

+The :py:class:`~pvlib.pvsystem.LocalizedPVSystem` inherits from both :py:class:`~pvlib.pvsystem.PVSystem` and :py:class:`~pvlib.location.Location`, while the :py:class:`~pvlib.tracking.LocalizedSingleAxisTracker` inherits from
+:py:class:`~pvlib.tracking.SingleAxisTracker` (itself a subclass of :py:class:`~pvlib.pvsystem.PVSystem`) and :py:class:`~pvlib.location.Location`.
+The
+:py:class:`~pvlib.pvsystem.LocalizedPVSystem` and
+:py:class:`~pvlib.tracking.LocalizedSingleAxisTracker` classes may
+contain bugs due to the relative difficulty of implementing multiple inheritance.
+The :py:class:`~pvlib.pvsystem.LocalizedPVSystem` and :py:class:`~pvlib.tracking.LocalizedSingleAxisTracker` may be deprecated in a future release.
+We recommend that most modeling workflows implement :py:class:`~pvlib.location.Location`, :py:class:`~pvlib.pvsystem.PVSystem`, and :py:class:`~pvlib.modelchain.ModelChain`.

 The following code demonstrates how to use a :py:class:`~pvlib.pvsystem.LocalizedPVSystem` object to accomplish our modeling goal:

 .. ipython:: python